International-Data-Spaces-Association/IDSA-Rulebook/documentation/009_Dataspace_Trust_Frameworks.md

 ## Definition

-A **Dataspace Trust Framework (DTF)** is the binding set of rules that tells data space participants how trust evidence is created, checked, accepted, rejected, and governed for data-sharing interactions.
-It combines policies, accepted claims, trust anchors, reconciliation rules, and business procedures into one operational framework.
+A **Dataspace Trust Framework (DTF)** is the set of policies and claim definitions that state which trust evidence exists for data-sharing interactions and what it represents — it defines what must hold, not how it is implemented.
+It combines policies, accepted claims, trust anchors, and reconciliation rules; business processes are expressed as policies, not as mandatory procedures.

 The DTF sits between the general concept of [Trust](008_Trust.md) and the concrete mechanisms for [Establishing Trust](103_Establishing_Trust.md).
 Those sections explain what trust means in a data space and why attribute-based trust is the preferred model.
-The DTF makes that model executable: it states which evidence counts, which rules the evidence is checked against, who may issue that evidence, how disagreements are handled, and what happens when checks fail.
+The DTF enables a concrete implementation of that model; it does not provide one.
+It states which evidence counts, which rules the evidence is checked against, who may issue that evidence, how disagreements are handled, and what happens when checks fail.

 Trust in a DTF is not a permanent status.
 It is a local, purpose-specific, and time-bound assessment made by each participant for a concrete interaction.
 Certifications, membership credentials, and onboarding results may be accepted as evidence, but they do not create standing trust by themselves.
 They are claims whose issuer, validity, scope, holder binding, and revocation status must be checked according to the framework.
 This follows the zero-trust principle that access decisions depend on current evidence and explicit policy alignment, not on prior admission alone ([NIST SP 800-207](https://csrc.nist.gov/pubs/sp/800/207/final)).

 A DTF therefore does not make participants trustworthy.
-It makes the grounds for trust explicit, verifiable, repeatable, revocable, and auditable.
+It provides the semantic model and definitions against which an implementation can make trust explicit, verifiable, revocable, and auditable — the properties belong to the implementation.

 Key terms:

 - **Claim**: A machine-readable, cryptographically verifiable assertion about a participant, service, asset, or event, issued by an identifiable issuer.
 Claims can express identity attributes, membership, certifications, dataset provenance, compliance results, or operational facts.
 The relation between attributes, claims, and trust anchors is described in [Attributes & Claims](104_Attributes_and_claims.md).

-- **Policy**: A machine-readable expression of rules that govern data discovery, access, contract negotiation, usage, obligations, and enforcement expectations.
-Policy design is covered in [Policies](105_Policies.md).
+- **Policy**: A machine-readable expression of rules that govern data discovery, negotiation, and sharing.
+The full policy definition is covered in [Policies](105_Policies.md).

 - **Trust anchor**: An issuer, or a defined set of issuers, whose claims a verifier accepts as evidence for specified claim types.
 A trust anchor is not a general authority over the data space.
 Its role is scoped by the DTF: which claims it may issue, how its keys are discovered, how status is checked, and which accountability obligations it accepts.